janosh/svelte-multiselect/readme.md

    focusInputOnSelect: boolean | 'desktop' = `desktop`
    ```

    One of `true`, `false` or `'desktop'`.
-Whether to move focus (and cursor) back to the input element after selecting a dropdown item. 'desktop' means `true` if current window width is larger than the current value of `breakpoint` prop (default is 800, meaning screen width in pixels).
+Whether to move focus back to the input element after selecting a dropdown item.
+If `false`, component will loose focus and `dropdown` is closed. `'desktop'` means `true` if current window width is larger than the current value of `breakpoint` prop (default is 800, meaning screen width in pixels).

 1. ```ts
    form_input: HTMLInputElement | null = null